Noncontact Respiratory Measurement for Multiple People at Arbitrary Locations Using Array Radar and Respiratory-Space Clustering: Introduction

-Furthermore, most previous studies assume that the number of people to be measured is known in advance.
+Furthermore, most previous studies assumed that the number of people to be measured is known in advance.
 However, to apply such methods in a real environment, it is necessary to find a technique for estimating the number of people.
-Other than respiratory measurement studies, methods for estimating the number of participants have been proposed by Choi et al.\cite{18} and Yavari et al.\cite{19}.
-However, as these methods include neither subject location estimation nor respiratory measurement, they are unsuitable for the purpose of this study.
-A method for estimating the number of people by detecting their respiration has been proposed by Lv et al.\cite{17}, and methods for estimating the number and location of people by detecting their respiration have been proposed by Ha et al.\cite{7} and Nov\'{a}k et al.\cite{16}; however, these methods were not designed for the measurement of the respiratory rate.
-Thus, there are no known techniques for noncontact respiratory measurement involving several people at arbitrary locations, when the number of targets is unknown.
+Besides respiratory measurement studies, methods for estimating the number of people were proposed by Choi et al.\cite{18} and Yavari et al.\cite{19}.
+However, as these methods include neither target location estimation nor respiratory measurement, they are unsuitable for the purpose of this study.
+A method for estimating the number of people by detecting their respiration was proposed by Lv et al.\cite{17}, and methods for estimating the number and locations of people by detecting their respiration were proposed by Ha et al.\cite{7} and Nov\'{a}k et al.\cite{16}; however, these methods were not designed for the measurement of the respiratory rate.

-Next, we discuss the bandwidth of the radar used for respiratory measurement.
-In many studies on respiratory measurements involving multiple people, ultrawideband (UWB) signals with high distance resolution have been used\cite{3,4,6,7,10,11,12,13,14,15,16}.
-For example, to achieve their respective respiratory measurements, Walterscheid et al.\cite{13} and Su et al.\cite{14} used a radar with an occupied bandwidth of 1 GHz, Muragaki et al.\cite{4} used a bandwidth of 1.25 GHz, and Wang et al.\cite{6} used a bandwidth of 3 GHz.
-We also adopted a UWB radar with a bandwidth of 3.9 GHz to realize the required range resolution.

-We now discuss the selection of the operating frequency of the radar used for measurement.
-Microwaves with relatively low frequencies have been used because they can penetrate clothing and bedding\cite{6,7,8,10,12}.
-Islam et al.\cite{5} and Walterscheid et al.\cite{13} reported respiratory measurements in the semi millimeter-wave 24-GHz band.
-Furthermore, Muragaki et al.\cite{4} and Walterscheid et al.\cite{13} reported respiratory measurements in a higher frequency millimeter-waveband at 60.5 and 72 GHz, respectively.
-We use a 79-GHz millimeter-wave radar system in this study because the higher the frequency, the more accurate are the measured microdisplacements.